 Steer clear of ghost brokers selling fake car insurance

-Ghost broking is when fraudsters sell fake insurance policies – specifically motor – and it’s on the rise Footnote [1].
+Ghost broking is when fraudsters sell fake insurance policies, specifically motor insurance.
 If you’ve taken out one of these fraudulent policies or a criminal’s been using your details to buy car insurance, it could cost you.

 What do ghost brokers do?

-These fraudsters often advertise their offers – which are likely to be a lot cheaper than real policies – on social media, forums and student message boards.
+The deals they offer are usually a lot cheaper than real policies, and they often advertise them on social media, forum and student message boards.

 Create doctored documents